IMGNRY/CCLargeScrollingTileMap/README.md

-CCEndlessScrollingTileMap
+CCLargeScrollingTileMap
 =========================

-A tile map for large board games
+A hex tile map for large board games

 Goals
 ---------------